isdsi/Game/README.md

 # Game
-Solitare Game Server and Client in Network
+Solitaire Game Server and Client in Network